Episode Guide/Review by Charlynn Schmiedt

 I love B’Elanna’s element in this story.
 She’s caught in the middle between doing what Seska and Carey want and maintaining her integrity as an officer.
 It is an interesting dynamic because it shows just how much B’Elanna has grown as a person, even this early on.
 The fallout shows how different she is from Seska, who is overeager, doesn’t think things through, and seeks to get what she wants without caring about the consequences.
 I’d describe the B’Elanna we saw in “Caretaker” the same way, but not anymore.
 The B’Elanna in “Prime Factors” showed she is much more likely to look before she leaps.
 She’s also much more likely to involve herself in a situation like this knowing the possible consequences even before going in.
 Then, when things don’t end favorably, she owns up to her part in the matter and faces Janeway.
 Responsibility as chief engineer has disciplined her.

 The makeup department certainly went all-out with these aliens, didn’t they?
 Looks like they wrapped some colorful wire around the guest stars’ heads and called it good.

 Janeway is drinking out of the smallest coffee cup ever in this episode.
 It holds, what, one shot of espresso?
-We all know that’s not enough java juice for Janeway.
+We all know that’s not enough java for Janeway.